Contact

 Hopefully these tips will make you love flying geese as much as I do.
 After all, you make hearts at one point in the process!

 This post contains affiliate links.
 You pay the same price when you buy from my link, but I get a little commission to throw into the fabric fund.
+Thanks for your support!

 Keep learning